koonwen/iouring_tracer/README.md

     - [ ] Find out if Uring can have parallel syscalls in flight, figure out how to account for this
     - [ ] Implement some kind of sampling of syscalls instead of tracing everything

+# Discussion
+Tracing vs Profiling
+- The opaque and asynchronous nature of the uring runtime motivates tracing to give a picture of a programs execution to visualize where bottlenecks could be.
+- Currently, it seems that the only way to get data from bpf programs is through a shared ring buffer, this is prone to overflows and lost events for high-throughput workloads.
+- One solution would be to do sampling instead of full-blown tracing but this is fairly involved as we will need our program to implement some kind of rate limitting of requests so that flows can be properly recorded.
+  - Per event ring buffer and global hashmap to filter seen req?